Article

 Land that comes within the following categories are excluded from the scope of RZLT:

 • Current residential property that includes garden/yards under 1 acre.
-Residential property with gardens/yards over 1 acre fall in scope and the owner must register for RZLT.
+Residential property with gardens/yards over 1 acre are in scope and the owner must register for RZLT.

 • Residential zoned land that is permitted for use in a business that is liable to commercial rates and provides services to local residents.